CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 This is similar, but uses one-line sentences or word groups (about 10-15 words), lines instead of columns, and more copies.
 See the Reddit post and [Pratt's site] for more details.

-## Reading Your Own Writing

-> Mark the transcript, not the shorthand.
-(Leslie, 1953) zzz get page

-> Well, it was the most remarkable thing in the world, don't you know, because I got every bloomin', blawsted word of it; the only difficulty is, that I cawnt read it.
-I will leave it to any man that I got it, and my notes will show that I have it, but I simply cawnt read the bally stuff.
-(James)

-I don't know if this gentleman's difficulty was in making correct notes (but not noticed because he never read them) or in reading his correctly-made notes.

-Reading your own writing immediately will catch mistakes before they become habits.
-Letting it sit for a bit will help you see more mistakes.
-Letting it sit until you forget what it says is practice reading your own writing, and will show things that, while they are technically correct, make your writing difficult to read.

-Read material written at a variety of speeds.
-Learn how your writing degrades.
-Reading out loud and typing are better tests of the accuracy than reading silently.

 ## Penmanship, Legibility, Correctness and Perfection

+See [Fast Dictation](#fast-dictation) for reasons to use faster dictation.

+> Therefore, if word-list tests are to be used at all, the writer urges that only the transcript be scored or graded.
+A correct shorthand outline is one that is correctly transcribed.
+(Leslie, Methods, p209)

+> See Pullis and Ianizzi, later in this section, for a response to Leslie's comment.

 End each writing session, no matter how short, with accurate but not-slow writing.
 Music and driving teachers also recommend this.
 Your body remembers the first and final 15 parts of a lesson more than the middle.

 Always write as neatly as you can at the time, but be willing to sacrifice neatness if needed to keep up.
-(Exception, of course, for exercises where you don't use speed as an excuse to let penmanship degrade.)
+(Exception, of course, for exercises where the goal is to write neatly, with dictation so fast you can't quite keep up.)

 > In what order should we develop speed, accuracy, endurance?
 There are really only two factors concerned, because there is no such factor in shorthand as endurance.
 Endurance is merely a part of speed.
 > [...]
 > There can be no question of the order in which to develop speed and accuracy.
 They must be developed *concurrently but not simultaneously*.
 It is an old error of the shorthand classroom to keep the learner trying to give the best combination of speed and accuracy on every writing.
 Each day the learner should *write most of the writings for speed only*, without regard to legibility.
 Each day the learner should write *some of the dictations for legibility only*, without regard for speed.
 The speed of those dictations should be moderate, so that the learner is free to devote all his attention to writing perfect shorthand notes.
 Thus it is important that the learner should seldom try to combine the two, yet should never go for a full class period without alternating the two.
-(Leslie, 1953, p186) (Emphasis by Cricket.)
+(Leslie, Methods, p186) (Emphasis by Cricket.)

 Practice does not make Perfect, but it does make Permanent!